ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 description: I am always cheered to see the first vibrant green catkins in the hedgerows, swaying defiantly against cold winter winds and a sure sign that spring will not be far behind.
-Then comes a most welcome sight that starts as tiny white specks, developing into a most beautiful display of blackthorn blossom, the blossom always out before the leaves, providing an early source of nectar and pollen for our early insect dwellers.
+Then comes a most welcome sight that starts as tiny white specks, developing into the most beautiful display of blackthorn blossom, the blossom always out before the leaves, providing an early source of nectar and pollen for our early insect dwellers.
 It also acts as a marker of where the sloes will be, come autumn.